 At Casa Perfect, Retail Gets a Big Dose of the Hospitality Factor

-The experimental boutique retail outlet emphasizes high design and domestic comforts over transaction.
+Casa Perfect, an experimental retailer with outlets in New York, San Francisco, and L.A., emphasizes high design and domestic comforts over transaction.

 Sometimes there’s no better way to gauge what’s happening in an industry than to go straight to the source.
 So in conceiving a special series on hospitality, we turned to AvroKO, a global full-service design bureau founded in 2001.
 Currently working in 25 cities in 14 countries, the studio has delivered crowd favorites—from hotels like the Hoxton in Chicago and the Eaton in Hong Kong to eateries like The Zodiac Room and Saxon + Parole in New York.
 Stepping in as guest editors, AvroKO shows the extensive reach of hospitality across design typologies, from health care to retail and living.